Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers: Dual Adaptation Strategy for Process and Measurement Noises

-where $\chi_{k-1}^{(i)}$ and $\chi_{k|k-1}^{(i)}$ denote the sigma points before and after propagation through the dynamic model, and $W_c^{(i)}$ are the unscented transform weights.
-This matrix captures how perturbations at time $k-1$ influence the predicted state at time $k$.
-During intervals with no measurements (e.g., eclipse), we avoid the inversion of the predicted covariance matrix $\mathbf{P}_{k|k-1}$ to compute the classical smoother gain $\mathbf{G}_k = \mathbf{D}_k \left( \mathbf{P}_{k|k-1} \right)^{-1}$, which can become unstable or singular in such periods.
-Instead, we directly incorporate the cross-covariance into the covariance update via:
+where ${\chi}_{k-1}$ and ${\chi}_{k|k-1}$ denote sigma points at times $k$ and $k-1$, respectively, and $W_c$ are the unscented transform (UT) weights.
+This matrix captures how perturbations at time $k$ influence the state evolution.
+During periods of no measurements, $\mathbf{D}$ naturally reflects increased sensitivity and model uncertainty.
+Instead of inflating $\mathbf{Q}$ manually or based on hard-coded time windows, we adapt $\mathbf{Q}$ online through the additive correction in case of no measurement, no update scenarios, as follows.

-The analogy with the UKF-RTS smoother is evident, considering that the equations revert to the classic smoother updated with the inclusion of the state covariance inversion.
-This formulation preserves symmetry and positive semi-definiteness without requiring explicit matrix inversion, thus enhancing numerical robustness.
-Moreover, it maintains a smoothing-like behavior while avoiding the computational overhead of full RTS backward passes.
-As a result, the proposed method provides a lightweight and stable alternative for real-time applications under partial observability.